RetroReversing/retroReversing/categories/consoles/Game.com.md

 Luckily a prototype was dumped in 2022 and it is fully playable.
 If you are looking for a game to reverse for the Tiger Game.com this one is probably the most interesting!
 <iframe width="560" height="315" src="https://www.youtube.com/embed/6jwtM3EamcQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+---
+# Hardware
+If you're interested in reverse engineering software for the Tiger Game.com handheld console, it's important to have a strong understanding of the hardware that powers it.
+By comprehending the inner workings of the Game.com hardware, you can better understand how the software interacts with the hardware and how you can potentially modify or enhance it.

+This section of our guide will provide you with detailed information and resources on the hardware of the Tiger Game.com, including retail, prototype, and development hardware.

+## Development Kit Hardware
+The only reference I can find about Tiger.com development hardware is on the following page: [Tiger Game.com 101: A Beginner's Guide - RetroGaming with Racketboy](https://www.racketboy.com/retro/tiger-game-com-101-a-beginners-guide)
+It says:
+> Matt Scott, the owner of Byte-Size Sound, was hired as a subcontractor to create audio for specific Game.com games.
+He later sold his development kit and software for around $700 on eBay in 2006.
+> The buyer was Brandon Cobb from Super Fighter Team, who is believed to own the only remaining dev kit.

+But sadly no images of this development kit seem to be available and the eBay link will be long gone.